-Pressure Cooker Cornbread is great any time of year, but it’s especially nice in the summer when you don’t want to heat up the house using the oven.
+Pressure cooker cornbread is a great side dish any time of year.
+Making this cornbread recipe in an Instant Pot is especially nice in the summer, when you don’t want to heat up the house using the oven.

 How to make Cornbread in an Instant Pot

 I love using my half size bundt pan in the pressure cooker.
 Things “bake” faster and more evenly because it cooks from the inside out as well.
 Also, it’s so pretty when you serve it.
 If you don’t have a half size bundt pan, any cake pan that fits in the pressure cook should work as well.
 Depending on the size of the pan, you may need to add more pressure cooking time.

 While testing this recipe, I accidentally added extra milk to the batter.
 The cornbread with the extra milk came out lighter and fluffier then the cornbread prepared following the package directions.
 I liked the lighter texture better, so I increased the milk in my pressure cooker cornbread recipe.

 Jiffy corn muffin mix is inexpensive and claims to be America’s favorite, so that’s what I used to make my cornbread.
 If you prefer to make your cornbread from scratch, this Buttermilk Cornbread recipe is easily adapted to the pressure cooker as well.

 Pressure Cooker Cornbread